nodejscn/node-api-cn/n-api/implications_of_abi_stability.md

     ```

 Thus, for an addon to remain ABI-compatible across Node.js major versions, it
-must use N-API exclusively by restricting itself to using
+must use Node-API exclusively by restricting itself to using

 ```c
 #include <node_api.h>
 ```

 and by checking, for all external libraries that it uses, that the external
-library makes ABI stability guarantees similar to N-API.
+library makes ABI stability guarantees similar to Node-API.